Ken Lum

-Kenneth Robert Lum, OC DFA (林荫庭 (林蔭庭, lam4 jam3 ting4); born 1956) is a dual citizen Canadian and American academic, painter, photographer, sculptor, and writer.
-Working in a number of media including painting, sculpture and photography, his art ranges from conceptual in orientation to representational in character and is generally concerned with issues of identity in relation to the categories of language, portraiture and spatial politics.
+Kenneth Robert Lum, OC DFA (林荫庭 (林蔭庭, lam4 jam3 ting4); born 1956) is a Canadian and American artist, academic, and curator.
+Lum's artistic practice spans multiple media including painting, sculpture and photography.
+His playfully politically oriented works, which range from conceptual to representational, often explore themes of identity linked to language, portraiture, and spatial politics.
+Since 2012, Lum has taught as a Professor of Fine Art in the Stuart Weitzman School of Design, the University of Pennsylvania in Philadelphia.

+Early life

+Lum was born in Vancouver, British Columbia in 1956 and grew up in Strathcona, Vancouver and Kensington-Cedar Cottage in East Vancouver.
+He attended Admiral Seymour Elementary, Lord Selkirk Elementary and Gladstone Secondary School.

 Career

-Lum received a MFA from University of British Columbia (UBC) in 1985.
+Lum received an MFA from University of British Columbia (UBC) in 1985.
+One of his earliest major projects was his Portrait-Logo series from the mid-1980s, in which he paired portraits with logos, names, or descriptive text.
+The works borrow from the aesthetics of family photography and advertising, sometimes also commenting on stereotypes of gender and ethnicity.
+By creating a tension between image and text, Lum destabilizes meaning and makes the viewer conscious of their role in constructing meaning.

+He is represented by the New York City gallery Magenta Plains, Galerie Nagel-Draxler (Berlin and Cologne), Royale Projects (Los Angeles), and Misa Shin Gallery (Tokyo).

 Teaching

 From 2000 to 2006, Lum was Head of the Graduate Program in Studio Art at the University of British Columbia, where he had taught since 1990, resigning in 2006.
 Lum joined the faculty of Bard College's Milton Avery Graduate School of the Arts in 2005 and worked at Bard until 2007.
 He taught at the École Nationale Supérieure des Beaux-Arts in Paris from 1995 to 1997 while taking leave from UBC.

-Lum has also guest taught at the Akademie der Bildenden Kunste or Academy of Fine Arts, Munich, the China Academy of Art in Hangzhou, China, the l'Ecole d'Arts Plastique in Fort de France, Martinique, De Ateliers and the Rijksakademie, both of Amsterdam, the Maine College of Art in Portland, Maine, California College of the Arts in San Francisco and the Banff Centre.
-In 2012, Lum joined the faculty of the University of Pennsylvania Stuart Weitzman School of Design in Philadelphia.
-In 2013, he was appointed a Fellow of the Penn Institute for Urban Research.
-In 2019, he was appointed a University of Pennsylvania Presidential Professor with title Marilyn Jordan Taylor Presidential Professor of Fine Arts.
+Lum guest taught a semester at the Akademie der Bildenden Kunste or Academy of Fine Arts, Munich, the China Academy of Art in Hangzhou, China, the l'Ecole d'Arts Plastique in Fort de France, Martinique.
+For several years, he served as an External Critic at De Ateliers and the Rijksakademie, both located in Amsterdam, as well as the Maine College of Art in Portland, Maine, California College of the Arts in San Francisco.
+He led several so-named Master Classes at the Banff Centre.
+In 2012, Lum joined the faculty of the University of Pennsylvania's Stuart Weitzman School of Design in Philadelphia.
+The following year, he was appointed a Fellow of the Penn Institute for Urban Research.
+In 2019, he received the title of University of Pennsylvania Presidential Professor, specifically holding the endowed position of Marilyn Jordan Taylor Presidential Professor of Fine Arts.